Garages - Autobody Frame Straightening

 - Remove all undercoating where the clamp is attached.

-- Tack weld a metal brace to the panel for support before attaching the clamp to a rusted panel.
+- Tack weld a metal brace to the panel for support before attaching the clamp, especially if clamping to a rusted panel.

-- Have the vehicle on its wheels or bolted to mobile safety stands when pulling.
-This prevents the vehicle from falling off the stand during the pull.
+- Make sure the vehicle is properly anchored and blocked.
+Have the vehicle on its wheels or bolted to mobile safety stands when pulling.
+This step prevents the vehicle from falling off the stand during the pull.

 Follow these procedures when using collision repair equipment: